Saturday, December 30, 2006

 The weather has turned.
 After three weeks of rainy, 15 degree weather, we're back to 20 and sunny!
 Yeehaw.
 A lot of my tomatoes had started to rot but maybe some will live now that it's getting warmer again.

 Tonight we're going to the movies, probably Pirates of the Caribbean II.
-And tomorrow to the
+And tomorrow to the zoo in Duesseldorf (Germany).Oh and the chickens still don't lay any eggs.
+They are growing, though.

 Sunday, September 03, 2006